kiboschool/course-c4s-writing/src/communicating-for-success/drafting/overcoming-writer-s-block.md

 <aside>
 💬 Reflect on what you have learned in this section and answer the following questions in the padlet below.

-- Which of these writing rodblocks have you experienced before?
+- Which of these writing roadblocks have you experienced before?

-- Which of the techniques would you like to test out to improve how you draft?
+- Which of the techniques introduced in this section would you like to test out to improve how you draft?

 </aside>